|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Spanish-style pork stew is a snap to fix and cook in the crock pot.
-A blend of bell peppers, tomatoes, and garlic complements the pork beautifully.
+A warm, flavorful, and comforting stew that's great to eat on those cool fall and winter evenings.
+This stew is made with pork shoulder, also known as "picnic roast," which is a lean piece of meat that is relatively inexpensive.
+The blend of bell peppers, tomatoes, and garlic complements the pork beautifully.

 - 1 medium onion